Thefolle/SdpProject/README.md

 The very first phase of the development approached the problem in a very flexible way.
 Essentially, the whole scene was created through scripts only.
 On one hand, this solution donated great flexibility since the input could be customized at a fine-grained level; on the other hand, generating all the components of the city on the fly came up to be time-consuming if compared to the results.
 The task was cumbersome for the final user as well, due to the great number of properties to configure.
 Additionally, the developers at that time acknowledged their lack of experience on Unity and 3D frameworks overall.

+The codebase is located on branch `version1` of the current repository.

 ## Why switching to the version 2?

 After having explored the Unity ecosystem through the version 1 of this project, the developers switched to a new version.
 The reason of this was the need to increase the development process speed in exchange for a quite less customizability of the city, as discussed just above.